The National History Academy’s team is comprised of leaders in education and history.

 Chief Operating Officer, National History Academy

 Michelle Burrelli is the Chief Operating Officer of the National History Academy and the Journey Through Hallowed Ground National Heritage Area.
-Michelle holds a B.A. in Art History from the University of Illinois and a Master’s degree in Museum and Gallery Studies from the University of St Andrews, Scotland.
-She has been with the Journey since 2010 and held positions ranging from Director of Regional and Strategic Partnerships to Director of the National Heritage Area to, now, COO.
-Michelle has been involved in every program and initiative the Journey has run over the past eight years, and is excited to play a major role in creating the National History Academy.
+Michelle holds a B.A. in Art History from the University of Illinois and a Master’s degree in Museum and Gallery Studies from the University of St Andrews.
+She has been with The Journey since 2010 and has built relationships with partner historic sites as the Director of Regional and Strategic Partnerships, managed the National Heritage Area program as the Director of the National Heritage Area, and, now as COO, manages all daily operations for the organization.
+Michelle has been involved in the development and implementation of many educational, tourism and preservation/conservation initiatives, and is excited to play a major role in creating the National History Academy.